swanson/swanson.github.com/_posts/2013-12-16-reliable-android-http-testing-with-retrofit-and-mockito.md

 a real API server.
 I know GitHub has had some DDOS issues lately, but you certainly can't rely on that to test your error cases!

-But with an `ArgumentCapture`, we can grab the callback argument and then we have full control of what data we send in.
+But with an `ArgumentCaptor`, we can grab the callback argument and then we have full control of what data we send in.

 Let's look at testing the happy path (I am using [Robolectric][r] and you should